maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>&amp;Minimalizovávat do ikony v panelu</translation>

 ERR
-The translation is understandable but not fully accurate and omits details.
-"Minimalizovávat do ikony v panelu" does not specify "instead of the taskbar" and is not colloquial Czech.
-The accepted translation should explicitly mention minimizing to the system tray and the difference with the taskbar.
+The translation omits "instead of the taskbar" and uses an awkward form ("Minimalizovávat").
+It should clearly mention the taskbar and use the standard term for system tray.

 Correct translation:
 &Minimalizovat do oznamovací oblasti místo na hlavní panel